Dhruvpamnani/osm-farming/README.md

 # QBUS x OSM | A VAST FARMING SCRIPT | Cows, Corn Farm, Oranges and more!
 I think its one of the Largest Farming Scripts ever made for QBUS Servers.
-A full list of Features is given below.
+With Corn Farming , it has A full list of Features is given below.

+## DISCORD
 ![Discord Banner 3](https://discordapp.com/api/guilds/816584206838398997/widget.png?style=banner3)

 ## IN-RP FEATURES